Make my Homemade Disneyland Dole Whip recipe with only 2 ingredients and enjoy pineapple whip anytime!

 Hi Bold Bakers!

-The weather is starting to heat up in Los Angeles so myself and Kevin took a day off and headed to Disneyland.
+The weather is starting to heat up in Los Angeles so my husband, Kevin, and I took a day off and headed to Disneyland.
 YES, we are those grown ups who don’t have children and have season passes to Disneyland.

-Pineapple Dole Whip is not only a delicious Summer treat, it requires just 2 ingredients, it’s dairy free and suitable for vegans.
-It is extremely fast to make, and you don’t need to wait for it to freeze, you can enjoy it straight away.
+My Dole Whip recipe, or pineapple whip, is not only a delicious Summer treat, it requires just 2 ingredients, it’s a dairy-free frozen dessert and it’s suitable for vegans.
+Simply pulse your frozen pineapple and coconut milk in a food processor or blender.
+You will have to stop a few times to move around the pineapple.
+When the mix is blended, enjoy it straight away!
 So now you don’t have to trek to Disneyland to enjoy your favorite frozen treat.
 Just whip up some of your own!
-And make sure to sign up for my newsletter to get more exclusive content and the latest Bold Baking news!
-So let’s get started.

 - Homemade Ice Cream without an Ice Cream Machine